jooyounggkim/jooyounggkim.github.io/_projects/p88_BiomchBERT.md

 them, and shared them via the
 [Biomch-L Literature Update](https://biomch-l.isbweb.org/forum/biomch-l-forums/literature-update).
 While parts of the current Literature Update process are automated (e.g. publication search, parsing of publication information), a substantial amount of time is required to go through the papers and categorize them.
-Neural networks performed well in classification tasks and may be a viable solution to automating the Biomch-L Literature Update process, but large datasets are needed to train neural networks.
+Neural networks perform well in classification tasks and may be a viable solution to automating the Biomch-L Literature Update process, but large datasets are needed to train neural networks.
 Thanks to those who have diligently maintained the Literature Updates over the years, there are tens of thousands of categorized publications ready to be used to train a neural network!